 Makenzi Henderson joined WWAY as morning anchor and reporter in April 2013.
 Shortly after, she moved up to the evenings to anchor the 5:00, 5:30, 6:00 and 11:00 p.m. newscasts on WWAY, and the 10:00 on the Cape Fear CW.
-In October 2013, she won second place for Anchor of the Year from the Radio Television Digital News Association of the Carolinas.
+In 2013, she won second place for Anchor of the Year, and in 2014, she won second place in News Feature for her story on Bagpipe Lessons at CFCC.
+Both awards came from the Radio Television Digital News Association of the Carolinas.

-Makenzi has more than six years of experience in broadcasting and has always lived in cold weather climates.
-So, no snow at Christmas will be something very strange to her, but she won’t miss the bitter cold!
+Makenzi has more than 8 years of experience in broadcasting and has always lived in cold weather climates.
+So, no snow at Christmas is still very strange to her, but she doesn't miss the bitter cold!

-Makenzi began her career as a one-woman-band bureau reporter for KOTA-TV in Spearﬁsh, SD.
-After a year of driving her own car, plus shooting, writing and editing her own stories, she moved to work at the main station in Rapid City, SD.
-That's when she added weekend anchor and producer to her reporting duties, and earned an Associated Press Award for her story on Greenpeace protesters who climbed Mount Rushmore.
+Makenzi began her career as a one-man-band bureau reporter for KOTA-TV in Spearﬁsh, South Dakota.
+After a year of driving her own car, plus shooting, writing and editing her own stories, she moved to work at the main station in Rapid City, South Dakota.
+That's when she added weekend anchor and producer to her reporting duties, and earned a first place Associated Press Award for her story on Greenpeace protesters who climbed Mount Rushmore.

-Two years after that, she moved to Duluth, MN, to work for FOX 21 News as the main 6 p.m. and 9 p.m. anchor and producer.
-A year later, she moved to Davenport, IA, to work for INN.
+Two years after that, she moved to Duluth, Minnesota, to work for FOX 21 News as the main 6 p.m. and 9 p.m. anchor and producer.
+A year later, she moved to Davenport, Iowa, to work for INN.
 The company outsources news to TV stations across the country.
 Makenzi produced and anchored up to ﬁve newscasts a day with local content from reporters at those stations.

-When Makenzi isn’t at work, she loves to hike, ski, read, workout, paint and hang with her dog Stella.
+When Makenzi isn’t at work, she loves to hike, ski, read, workout, paint, go to the beach, and hang with her dog Stella.